singhanju12340/MyTeacher/content/Design/topics/utils/Global ID Generation.md

 1. _**Flicker**_: Database Ticket server, needed Monotonic increasing ID Flicker uses Mysql shared DB with master-master replica(each node generating id), so auto incremented Id had collision problem, because each system generated different auto increment id which collide any time.
-	`So they had to inject ID Generator they did not GUID because of its big id size.
+	`So they had to inject ID Generator they did not use GUID because of its big id size.
 Instead of having ID generating service they use Database as database also provide id generation logic.

 `Database Ticket system